 Who’s ready for a fabulous & easy chandelier makeover with spray paint?
 Our outdated metal brass chandelier looks amazing now & it only cost us a few dollars to transform.
 Sharing all my tips & tricks for how to spray paint a chandelier in less than 1 hour including before and after pics!

 An Easy DIY Chandelier Makeover with Spray Paint in less than 1 Hour

 *this post contains affiliate links for more info click here*

-Before we even moved into our old farmhouse I knew I wanted to change the ugly brass candle dining room chandelier.
+Before we even moved into our old farmhouse I knew I wanted to change the ugly metal brass candle dining room chandelier.

 Brass has never really been my style and I know that whatever antique was hanging in our dining room a hundred years ago looked nothing like this.

 My original plan was to paint our brass candlestick chandelier black but soon after painting our dining room walls,… I guess you could say I chickened out.

-I was worried that the walls and the chandelier would be too similar and I would regret painting it.
+I was worried that the walls and my idea of a chandelier makeover would be too similar and I would regret painting it.

 After almost 4 years of living with the brass I finally got up the courage to take a chance & give our chandelier a makeover with spray paint!